 - SIP MESSAGE requests routed to the MCVideo client containing a Content-Type header field set to "application/vnd.3gpp.mcvideo-info+xml" and including an XML body containing a <mcvideo-info> root element containing the <mcvideo-Params> element and an <emergency-alert-area-ind> element.
-Such requests are known as "SIP MESSAGE request for notification of entry into or exit from an emergency alert area"; and
+Such requests are known as "SIP MESSAGE request for notification of entry into or exit from an emergency alert area";

 - SIP MESSAGE requests routed to the MCVideo client containing a Content-Type header field set to "application/vnd.3gpp.mcvideo-info+xml" and including an XML body containing a <mcvideo-info> root element containing the <mcvideo-Params> element and an <group-geo-area-ind> element.
-Such requests are known as "SIP MESSAGE request for notification of entry into or exit from a group geographic area".
+Such requests are known as "SIP MESSAGE request for notification of entry into or exit from a group geographic area"; and

+- SIP MESSAGE requests routed to the MCVideo client with the Request-URI set to the public user identity of the MCVideo user and containing a Content-Type header field set to "application/vnd.3gpp.mcvideo-info+xml" and including an XML body containing a <mcvideoinfo> root element containing a <mcvideo-Params> element containing an <imminentperil-ind> element.
+Such requests are known as "SIP MESSAGE request for imminent peril state change notification for terminating MCVideo client" in the procedures in the present document.

 6.2.1 SDP offer generation